Toggle mobile menu visibility

 7. Council Land

 If your application is successful, you should be aware that if the festival is to be held on Council land, that appropriate permission must be applied for.
-To apply for permission please contact the Compliance Section, landrequests@ardsandnorthdown.gov.uk
+To apply for permission please contact the Compliance Section, landrequests@ardsandnorthdown.gov.uk as soon as possible to make these arrangements.

 8. Road Closures